 This DIY liquid castile soap recipe is super versatile.
 You can use it as is, or jazz it up with your favorite essential oils or fragrance oil blends.
 It’s gentle, nourishing, and great for mother and baby, or anyone with sensitive skin.

-When someone asked about liquid castile soap, the first thing that popped into my head was how gentle and nourishing the cold process castile soap I made was.
+When someone asked about liquid castile soap, the first thing that popped into my head was how gentle and nourishing those lovely solid bars of DIY castile soap were.
 It’s great for mother and baby, or anyone with sensitive skin.
 It provides gentle cleansing that leaves skin feeling supple and super soft!

 Super Versatile Liquid Castile Soap Recipe